Slovenský časopis pre pedagogické vedy / Slovak Journal for Educational Sciences

 Guidelines for Authors

-to educational sciences are welcome which expand the knowledge base of education.
-Special attention is paid to theory and methodology of educational research, history of ideas in education, theory of instruction, andragogy, pedeutology, educational psychology, social aspects of education, and sociology of education.
-The journal brings analytic reviews of books as well as information from events in the educational community in both Slovakia and abroad, especially in EU.
-The manuscripts are reviewed by two anonymous reviewers.
+Pedagogika.SK is an electronic journal published by the Slovak Educational Society of the Slovak Academy of Sciences.
+It brings together a broad range of original scholarly articles, information about events, and book reviews.
+The journal welcomes submissions of articles that expand the knowledge base of the educational sciences, particularly in areas related to theory and methodology of educational research, history of ideas in education, theory of instruction, andragogy, pedeutology, educational psychology, social aspects of education, and sociology of education.
+The journal also publishes reviews of monographs and collections of papers printed (in original or in translation) within the last five years, with preference given to works that are important contributions to solving a scientific problem.
+The journal also disseminates information about events in the educational community in both Slovakia and abroad, especially in the EU.
+All articles and book reviews are reviewed by two anonymous reviewers.

-• The journal accepts manuscripts in Slovak, Czech or English.
+• The journal accepts manuscripts in Slovak, Czech, or English.
 If submitted in English, it is recommended to have the text proofread by a native English speaker.

-• Manuscripts should be e-mailed to the executive editor: silvia.donceva@gmail.com
+• Manuscripts should be e-mailed to the executive editor:

 • Manuscripts are received with the explicit understanding that they are original pieces of work and not under simultaneous consideration by any other publication.